-Since the woodland, known as Staverton Forest, is an SSSI there is no Right to Access but there are designated footpaths which make very interesting walks.
-It is said that there is a round table in Orford Castle which was made from a cross section of a tree from this woodland.
+Wantisden is by far the smallest in population of the three parishes and mostly consists of one farm with a mixture of arable and livestock .
+There is also an ancient woodland known as Staverton Forest, a Site of Special Scientific Interest (SSSI).
+There is no public right of access but there are designated footpaths which make interesting walks.
+It is said that there is a round table in Orford Castle which was made from a cross-section of a tree from this woodland.

 An off-shoot of the farming business is Wantisden Valley which offers superb facilities for weddings, balls and parties and the very popular indoor winter craft fair,

 The church is 11/12th century and has one of the finest Norman arches in the country as well as a Saxon font so it of great interest to church architects.
 Although there is only a small population, the church has three services a year, Rogation, Harvest and Christmas drawing people from as far afield as Ipswich.